 These printers use a variety of technologies to create items in an additive, layered approach.
 The technologies vary from melting plastic filament and building a part using controlled print head movement, to a UV light reacting acrylic resin through precise layering or light focusing.
 Lasers can also be used to melt or sinter metal or nylon powders to make solid parts.
 3D-made parts can then be finished like ‘ordinary’ parts through painting, polishing, buffing, plating, coating, sanding, cutting, and so on.

 However, just like ‘ordinary’ manufacturing, additive processes also have hazards, emissions, and wastes.
-So before you get too caught up in the 3D printing excitement, make sure that your organization is fully considering the EHS implications of owning and operating a 3D printer, and that you understand the proper safeguards needed to ensure workplace safety every step of the way.
+So before you get too caught up in the 3D printing excitement, make sure that your organization is fully considering the EHS implications of owning and operating a 3D printer.
+Understand the proper safeguards needed to ensure workplace safety every step of the way.

 Here are our top eight environmental, health, and safety considerations to keep in mind when using 3D printing technology: